davenport-lab/davenport-lab-hugo/content/pages/openings.md

 ## Graduate Students

 The lab is seeking PhD students interested in both host-microbe interactions in evolution and disease and methods development.
-The lab accepts graduate students through multiple programs, including the [Biology Graduate Degree Program](https://bio.psu.edu/) and the [Bioinformatics and Genomics Degree Program](https://www.huck.psu.edu/graduate-programs/bioinformatics-and-genomics).
+The lab accepts graduate students through multiple programs, including the [Biology Graduate Degree Program](https://bio.psu.edu/).
 Prospective students should [email me](mailto:erdavenport@gmail.com) the summer or fall before applying so that we can identify the program they should apply to.

 ## Postdocs | Research Associates